Hercules (1997 film): Home media

 Hercules was first released on VHS and widescreen LaserDisc in the United States on February 3, 1998, included as an installment of the Walt Disney Masterpiece Collection series.
-By summer 1998, sales and rentals of the VHS release had accumulated to $165 million.
+By the summer of 1998, the operating income of the VHS release had accumulated to $165 million in worldwide sales.
 Released on November 9, 1999, Hercules was released in a "Limited Issue" DVD for a limited sixty-day time period before going into moratorium.

-Launching in January 2000, Walt Disney Home Video began the Gold Classic Collection, with Hercules re-issued on VHS and DVD on August 1, 2000.
-The DVD contained the film in its 1.66:1 aspect ratio and THX-certified, and was accompanied with special features including "The Making of Hercules" documentary video and the "Go The Distance" music video sung by Ricky Martin, as well as an "Animals of the Outback" activity booklet.
-The early DVD issues utilized a 35mm print of the film, rather than use the computer to encode the movie directly to digital.
-The film was released on a Special Edition Blu-ray, DVD, and Digital HD on June 10, 2014.
-On September 1, 2017, Hercules became available on Netflix.
+Hercules was reissued on August 1, 2001, as part of the Walt Disney Gold Classic Collection series on VHS and DVD.
+The THX-certified DVD contained the film in its 1.66:1 aspect ratio.
+The DVD contained special features such as "The Making of Hercules" documentary video and the "Go The Distance" music video sung by Ricky Martin, along with an "Animals of the Outback" activity booklet.
+The early DVD issues used a 35 mm print of the film, rather than encoded the movie digitally through the computer.

+The film was released on a Special Edition Blu-ray, DVD, and Digital HD on August 12, 2014.
+On September 1, 2017, Hercules began streaming on Netflix.